LLNL/ppo_and_friends/README.md

    batch size.
 This is sometimes referred to as 'mini batch size', 'sgd mini batch size', etc.
 2. **timesteps per rollout**: this refers to the total number of timesteps collected in a single rollout.
-This is sometimes referreed to as the batch size.
+This is sometimes referred to as the batch size.
 This includes the data collected from all processors.
    The exception to this rule is that a single processor will only see the number timesteps it needs to collect.